 Sabine Royalty Trust (SBR) has a high dividend yield of more than 9% based on annualized distributions over the past 7 months.
 This places Sabine on the high dividend stocks list.
 You can see all 200+ 5%+ yielding stocks here.

-Sabine pays dividends on a monthly schedule, which gives investors the ability to compound their dividends more frequently than the traditional quarterly schedule.
+Sabine also pays dividends on a monthly schedule, which means investors receive their dividends more frequently than the traditional quarterly schedule.

 Royalty trusts have unique characteristics and risk factors, which investors should consider before investing.
 But they could be appealing for income investors due to their high yields.
 And, investors looking for exposure to the oil and gas industry may find them attractive.

 This article will discuss Sabine’s business model, and why investors anticipating higher oil and gas prices may want to give this royalty trust a closer look.

 Sabine Royalty Trust was established on December 31, 1982.
 Its business model is based on income received from its royalty and mineral interests in various oil and gas properties.
 Sabine is a small-cap stock, with a market capitalization of ~$570 million.

 Its oil and gas producing properties are located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
 The trust has had a long and successful history.
 When the trust was formed in 1982, reserves were estimated at 9 million barrels of oil and 62 billion cubic feet of gas.

 At inception, the lifespan of the trust was pegged at 9-10 years.
 The trust was expected to be fully depleted by 1993.
 39 years later, Sabine Royalty Trust is still kicking.
 In that time, the trust has produced nearly 22 million barrels of oil, and 275 billion cubic feet of gas.